Fractional approval voting: Efficiency properties

+A weak efficiency requirement is unanimity: if some candidate is approved by all voters, and it is the only such candidate, it should receive the whole budget.

 Fairness properties

 Fairness requirements are captured by variants of the notion of fair share (FS).

 Individual-FS (also called Fair Welfare Share) means that the utility of each voter i is at least 1/n, that is, at least 1/n of the budget is allocated to candidates approved by i.

 Individual-Outcome-FS means that the utility of each voter i is at least his utility in a lottery that selects a candidate randomly, that is, at least k/|C|, where k is the number of candidates approved by i.